 - Call for help.
 If you are in an accident, you will need the help of local authorities.
 Likewise, if you witness an accident, being able to call 911 right away may save a life.

 - Call a tow truck.
 We have all been broken the down on the side of the road at one point or another.
 And anyone who hasn't will soon learn the value of being able to call for mechanical assistance without having to walk to the nearest town (cue horror movie trope).

 So one can see that having your phone with you in the car can be both a temptation and a lifesaver.
-Although nobody expects that anyone will start leaving their phone at home, and on silent is a great habit to of looking at it; out of sight, out of mind (almost).
+Although nobody expects that anyone will start leaving their phone at home, putting it away and on silent is a great habit to avoid the lure of looking at it; out of sight, out of mind (almost).
 If you are involved in some unfortunate circumstances, having your phone may prove extremely valuable.
-From calling for help to near you, an accident creates a lot of need for a smartphone.
-Just don’t do it while operating your vehicle.
+From calling for help to finding a doctor near you, an accident creates a lot of need for a smartphone.
+Just don't do it while operating your vehicle.